briandrum/codes.forchagrin.com/_chapters/chapter-303-enforcement-impounding-and-penalty.md

     interfere with street cleaning or snow removal operations.

     2. _(2)_ When any vehicle or "abandoned junk motor vehicle" as defined in Ohio R.C.
-4513.63 is left on private property for more than forty-eight consecutive hours without the permission of the person having the right to the possession of the property, or on a public street or other property open to the public for purposes of vehicular travel or parking, or upon or within the right of way of any road or highway, for forty-eight consecutive hours or longer, without notification to the Police Chief of the reasons for leaving such vehicle in such place.
+[4513.63][ORC Section 4513.63] is left on private property for more than forty-eight consecutive hours without the permission of the person having the right to the possession of the property, or on a public street or other property open to the public for purposes of vehicular travel or parking, or upon or within the right of way of any road or highway, for forty-eight consecutive hours or longer, without notification to the Police Chief of the reasons for leaving such vehicle in such place.
 Prior to disposal of an "abandoned junk motor vehicle" as defined in Ohio R.C.
-4513.63, it shall be photographed by a law enforcement officer.
+    [4513.63][ORC Section 4513.63], it shall be photographed by a law enforcement officer.

     3. _(3)_ When any vehicle has been stolen or operated without the consent of the owner and is located upon either public or private property.